ElektraInitiative/libelektra/src/plugins/reference/README.md

 two values define to different modes of operation for the plugin.

-If a key has the metakey `check/reference` with value `single`, the plugin reads the value of the key and produces an error, if the value is not a valid reference.
+If a key has the metakey `check/reference` with value `single`, the plugin reads the value of the key and produces an error, if the value is not a valid (i.e. resolvable) reference.

 If a key has metakey `check/reference` with value `recursive`, the plugin constructs a reference graph starting with the marked key. (for the exact construction see below)